 The Great Barrier Reef is far more than a holiday destination.
-It has great cultural and historical significance to Australia's Aboriginal and Torres Strait Islander peoples, who have lived harmoniously with the reef for centuries.
-Protecting the reef will ensure it can be enjoyed for centuries to come.
+It has great cultural and historical significance to Australia's Aboriginal and Torres Strait Islander peoples, who have lived harmoniously with the Reef for centuries.
+Protecting the Reef will ensure it can be enjoyed for centuries to come.

-Don’t give up on our reef
+Don’t give up on our Reef

-The reef can not become history
+The Reef can not become history

+Did you know?
 70 Aboriginal and Torres Strait Islander Traditional Owner groups have continuing relationships with the Great Barrier Reef.

 More than a natural wonder